ElmehdiBennix/Inception_42/README.md

 ### Networking Management

-dockerd **(the Docker daemon)** is responsible for setting up and managing container networking using network drivers and Linux networking features.
+The **dockerd** is responsible for setting up and managing container networking using **libnetwork** which implements networking, creates networks, assigns IPs ...

 ---